GopalIndla/docker/README.md

 ```

-### What are the disadvantages of running Containers on the top of a Docker Run Time ( On a linux machine )
+### What are the disadvantages of running Containers on the top of Docker Run Time ( On a linux machine )

 ```
     1) If you lose the Host Machine [ machine running the containers] , you would lose all the containers running on this host.